Australian Sports Medal: Recipients

+The year is listed as such in the table due to the award numbers being made public based on the financial year in the Governor Generals Annual Report.

 How it is awarded

 The Australian Sports Medal is awarded by the Governor-General.
 This commemorative medal was introduced to recognise Australian sporting achievements.
 The medal acknowledges a range of Australians who, in different ways, contributed to the nation’s sporting success.
 Recipients included former competitors, coaches, sports scientists, office holders, and people who maintain sporting facilities and services.
 Most of the medals were presented to people following their nomination by the sports community.
 Peak sports bodies recognised or funded by the Australian Sports Commission were given quotas according to a formula based on the number of their registered competitors.
 All Australian parliamentarians could make nominations.
 The Australian Sports Medal does not carry a post-nominal entitlement.

 With the reactivation of the award in 2020, details regarding the eligibility criteria, administration and application process have yet to be released, and new applications are not yet accepted for the award.
 On announcing the reactivation of the medal on 18 December 2020, Prime Minister Scott Morrison announced that the medal "will enable official members of Australian teams who participate in eligible international multi-sport events to be awarded the medal [...]
 The Australian Sports Medal will be awarded to eligible Australian team members and officials in recognition of their participation at international multi-sport events, and a number of international events for people with a disability."